NotSnipc/Pages/README.md

 # sn
-bunch of images, markup and media i often use.
+"sn" is a space where i upload bunch of images and markup for my ease.